Skip to content

 3. High-level position of responsibility for sustainability?

-The company has an Environment & Sustainability Committee chaired by the Chief Executive - Group Plantations who sits on the Board of Directors, however it is not clear who has high-level responsibilty that is not also a Board Member.
+The company has an environment and sustainability committee chaired by the Chief Executive who sits on the board of directors.
+However, it is not clear who has high-level responsibility that is not also a board member.

 • Y